gobigg/HomeAssistantConfiguration/packages/README.md

 Trying to find a good way to determine presence...
 Now trying a python script to update a custom device_tracker from latest update.

 #### ring_doorbell
 Flash lights when someone rings the doorbell using a python script to flash the lights and then return to previous state and brightness.
-Also turn the outside front light and hallway window light to 100 % on ding or motion.
+Also turn the Outdoor front light and hallway window light to 100 % on ding or motion.
 Plus some other config for the Ring Doorbell.

 #### roomba
 Using a Broadlink RM3 to turn on, off and dock the Roomba robot vacuum.
 I use a Xiaomi door sensor to determine if the Roomba is docked.
 Using actionable notifications for ios to ask if the Roomba should vacuum when everyone is away.